 But if the implementation of those things isn’t predicated on a deep understanding of the customer – and knowledge that the customer will evolve over time so your understanding must, too – then the people are going to be setup for failure, the systems won’t do what you “designed” them do, and the software will fail to deliver a real ROI.

-If we want our customers to growth with us over 1, 3, 5, 7, or even 10 years, ensuring the customer is engaged and continues to achieve their evolving Desired Outcome is critical.
-In fact, it’s why you even exist in their world.
+If we want our customers to grow with us over 1, 3, 5, 7, or even 10 years, ensuring the customer is engaged and continues to achieve their evolving Desired Outcome is critical.
+In fact, it’s why your company actually exists in their world.

 Before you can Orchestrate, Operationalize, Instrument, and Intervene – or develop a Success Vector – you need to be clear about the Desired Outcome for each of your discrete customer segments.